Color Scheme Building

-Once you have some understanding of color basics and have an idea as to why we refer to the color wheel as a color tool, we can take a closer look at a practical application of this information and the use of a few easy rules and formulae in color scheme building.
+Once you have some understanding of color basics and have an idea as to why we refer to the color wheel as a color tool, we can take a closer look at a practical application of this information, and begin to learn how to use some easy rules and techniques of color scheme building.

 In decorating, rarely does it happens that we get to develop the entire color scheme from scratch.
-Most likely we will start-off with things like drapes, area rugs and furniture that must remain in the redecorated space.
+Most likely we will start-off with existing objects like drapes, rugs and furniture, that must remain in the space being decorated.
 Unless it is neutral, every one of these objects will exhibit a characteristic of some color.
-Once this color is identified and is associated with one of the colors on the color wheel , the object’s inclusion into a color scheme becomes possible.
+Once this color is identified, and is associated with one of the colors on the color wheel, the object’s inclusion into a color scheme can become possible.

 The neutrals are black, white, and gray (the complete spectrum in between white and black).
 Neutral, in our context, means without color.
 The neutrals go well with everything and clash with nothing.